 Mental Health Services Act (MHSA) in Contra Costa County

-Contra Costa County Mental Health's (CCMH) integrated Mental Health Services Act (MHSA) Three Year Program and Expenditure Plan integrates the components of Community Services and Supports, Prevention and Early Intervention, Innovation, Workforce Education and Training, and Capital Facilities/Information Technology.
+Contra Costa County Behavioral Health Services (CCBHS) Mental Health Services Act (MHSA) Three Year Program and Expenditure Plan integrates the components of Community Services and Supports, Prevention and Early Intervention, Innovation, Workforce Education and Training, and Capital Facilities/Information Technology.

 This Plan describes county operated and contract programs that are funded by MHSA, what they will do, and how much money will be set aside to fund these programs.
 Also, the plan will describe what will be done to evaluate their effectiveness and ensure they meet the intent and requirements of the Mental Health Services Act.

 California approved Proposition 63 in November, 2004, and the Mental Health Services Act became law.
 The Act provides significant additional funding to the existing public mental health system, and combines prevention services with a full range of integrated services to treat the whole person.
 With the goal of wellness, recovery and selfsufficiency, the intent of the law is to reach out and include those most in need and those who have been traditionally underserved.
 Services are to be consumer driven, family focused, based in the community, culturally and linguistically competent, and integrated with other appropriate health and social services.
 Funding is to be provided at sufficient levels to ensure that counties can provide each child, transition age youth, adult and senior with the necessary mental health services, medications and support set forth in their treatment plan.
 Finally, the Act requires this Three Year Plan be developed with the active participation of local stakeholders in a community program planning process.